Similar to the score for Frederic Rossif’s earlier film, L’Apocalypse des Animaux, but with a small party of African percussionists.

 I originally wrote a review of this for All Music Guide, then wrote another review for Progrography in 2010.
 This is an edited version of the second review…

 Like L’Apocalypse des Animaux before it, La Fête Sauvage is the soundtrack to a nature film by director Frederic Rossif.
-Both films featured the lives of animals, in this case “l’amour, la mort, le rêve,” which sounds a lot classier than “watch two lions get it on!” (although, if that were the film’s tagline, I probably would have seen it by now).
+Both films (L’Apocalypse was technically a TV series) featured the lives of animals, in this case “l’amour, la mort, le rêve,” which sounds a lot classier than “watch two lions get it on!” (although, if that were the film’s tagline, I probably would have seen it by now).

 The album features two recognizable themes.
 The first, introduced in the opening moments, sounds very familiar, which either tells me that Vangelis has used it elsewhere or I need to stop reviewing the same album over and over.
 The second and more dominant theme sounds strikingly like “The Impossible Dream” from Man of La Mancha.
 L’amour, la mort et le rêve impossible, I guess.